Mohan-krishn/ishu/README.md

 # ishu
-this is a calculator oopen  my its my link https://mohan-krishn.github.io/ishu/
+This is a Calculator open  my its my link https://mohan-krishn.github.io/ishu/